 23 Pages Posted: 25 Jul 2015 Last revised: 2 Nov 2020

 In the present paper, I develop an on-the-job search model in which workers face both frictional and structural impediments to sorting.
 There are two key model predictions.
 First, versatility enhances a person’s ability to sort into the most productive firms since a mismatch between the job requirements and the person’s skill set is less likely to occur.
-Second, the larger the productivity differentials between the firms, the larger the returns to sorting and, hence, versatility.
-I test the two predictions, making use of the 1979 National Longitudinal Survey of Youth.
-Indeed, I find that a person’s versatility is positively associated with the ability to reallocate across employers.
-Furthermore, the wage returns to versatility are higher in more dispersed industries.
+Second, the larger the productivity differentials between the firms, the larger the returns to versatility due to sorting effects and rent-sharing effects.
+This result is particularly intriguing in light of the rising productivity dispersion across firms in many countries.

 Keywords: versatility, multidimensionality of skills, workplace heterogeneity, productivity dispersion, search and matching, on-the-job search, inter-firm mobility, sorting, wage inequality, skill premium

 Suggested Citation: Suggested Citation